HTGenomeAnalysisUnit/dx-wdl-regenie/README.md

 ## Steps

-1. Run regenie step1 on inpit bed/bim/fam files
+1. Run regenie step1 on input bed/bim/fam files
 2. Run regenie step2 in parallel for each BGEN input, using output from step1
 3. Merge results from step2 by phenotype
+4. Reorganize output files and publish them to destination folder

 ## Inputs